DoctorKhan/The-Social-Game-Book/src/00_introduction/00_introduction.md

-# Introduction: The Grackle Phenomenon
+# Introduction: The Grackle Phenomenon - A Crime Against Community

-## The Most Puzzling Crime in Human History

 Every evening in Austin, Texas, thousands of grackles perform a ritual that holds the key to one of humanity's most perplexing mysteries.
 They emerge from downtown trees in perfect V-formations, and when two formations cross paths, individual birds seamlessly switch groups—optimizing their social arrangements through natural intelligence, without meetings, without apps, without conflict.